 Bournemouth University has opted into the TEF and received a Silver award.

 This course is now full for September 2021 entry.
 You may still apply, but your application may be held on a waiting list (either prior to or following an interview).
 If your application is on a waiting list, we will inform you if a space becomes available by the end of June.
-Please note: there is still space on the Foundation Year option for this course and applications are still being processed for this entry route.
 Why study Operating Department Practice at BU?